The Ænigma Project – Mondays 9 PM EST on the Tenacity Radio Network

 And this is especially true if the discussions are about one of the three taboo subjects that you don’t discuss with family or at the dinner table: religion, politics or money!Continue reading →

 As a student of higher education, I’m often asked for help in writing a Master’s Thesis or Doctoral Dissertation.
 At the end of March I will be discussing this very topic with students of the University of Metaphysics and the University of Sedona.
-Being a blogger, getting my thoughts down on paper tends to lead to writing an article.
-But this time, I decided the best place for this one, was on my business site where I also have copies of my approved essays for examples.
+Being a blogger, getting my thoughts down on paper tends to lead to writing an article here on Reflections.
+So let me share what I’ve learned and what I tell my students who are facing these projects.